+7) if the service authorization was successful in the partner MCPTT system to which the MCPTT user is migrating, shall follow the procedures in clause 7A.3.X.

 7.3.3 SIP PUBLISH request for service authorisation and service settings

 The MCPTT server shall support obtaining service authorization specific information from a SIP PUBLISH request for MCPTT server settings.